 - 3.2 At the start of the lockdown, the only operational and administrative buildings which remained open were those required to support social care, homelessness, and frontline service provision.
 Working from home using remote technology was the default position for most staff, with a significant council-wide lesson learnt; when necessary, a huge amount can be achieved in an extremely short time if everyone pulls together. - 3.3 Within a week, the council enabled more than 3,000 workers to have the technology to work from home.
-This change which would typically have taken a few years to achieve in normal operating circumstances. - 3.4 Throughout the pandemic, the response by our staff across adult and children's services prioritised the most vulnerable and their carers to stay safe and well in the community, responding to urgent and immediate care and support requirements, and safeguarding. - 3.5 Proactively supporting care providers, including residential care homes, to respond to the risks associated with the coronavirus to deliver quality services safely was also vital.
+This change which would typically have taken a few years to achieve in normal operating circumstances. - 3.4 Throughout the pandemic, the response by our staff across adult and children's services prioritised the most vulnerable and their carers to stay safe and well in the community, responding to urgent and immediate care and support requirements, and safeguarding.
+The Emergency Duty Team (EDT) which provides cover and a professional response for emergencies outside normal working hours remained fully functional throughout the pandemic, receiving an increase in the number and complexity of calls. - 3.5 Proactively supporting care providers, including residential care homes, to respond to the risks associated with the coronavirus to deliver quality services safely was also vital.
 Risk assessments were undertaken for any face-to-face contact with families, and staff were provided with personal protective equipment.
 The priorities were safeguarding children, supporting children looked after and residential homes, and continuing work with other organisations such as courts.